 - Content: To acquire additional content such as a song, a video, a story, a game level, etc. offered by the application.

 - Subscriptions: Common in content applications such as books or magazines.
 The user buys the application for free by accessing some of the content, with the option to pay a subscription to have the ability to access all content.
-An example of this model is the Spotify subscription that lets you use the application for free, but if you subscribe offers, you get the content both online and offline, also the advertisements are taken off.
+An example of this model is the Spotify subscription.
+It lets you use the application for free, but if you subscribe offers, you get the content both online and offline.

 As with web pages, applications can generate revenue by incorporating ads within the application.
 The key to this model lies in capturing the largest possible number of users.
 The main drawback is that advertising is always uncomfortable when using the application and if it is too aggressive, it may even cause the user to discontinue the use.